Audi Mass Air Flow (MAF) Sensor Symptoms & Replacement

 Procedure

-- Open the hood of the Audi.
-The hood release is located under the dashboard on the driver’s side.
+- Open the Audi’s hood.
+The hood release is placed under the dashboard on the driver’s side.

 Locate the mass airflow sensor next to the engine air filter.